Liberation (Pet Shop Boys song): Critical reception

 In his weekly UK chart commentary, James Masterton wrote, "The single makes a strong showing, not least due to the fact that the gorgeous ballad is one of the best tracks from the album.
 What gives it an extra boost is the innovating virtual reality video, currently touring the country in a roadshow whereby punters can climb into a booth and experience the state of the art computer graphics at first hand.
 Even the standard 2D version is a wonder to behold, whatever happens to the single it is surely a candidate for video of the year."
+Sarra Manning from Melody Maker felt it's "a bit limp and lifeless after the oomphing crescendoes of 'Go West' and 'Can You Forgive Her?'
+Still, it's harmless enough in a Chianti-grooved, falsetto kind of way."

-Alan Jones from Music Week rated the song four out of five, naming it Pick of the Week.
-He commented, "Sleek and sophisticated in its original mix, expensive strings underscore Neil Tennant's typically mournful vocals. [...]
+Alan Jones from Music Week gave the song a score of four out of five and named it Pick of the Week, saying, "Sleek and sophisticated in its original mix, expensive strings underscore Neil Tennant's typically mournful vocals. [...]
 The fourth hit from the PSBs album Very, and a big one."

-Mark Sutherland from Smash Hits also gave it four out of five, writing, "This is not the Pettoes at the absolute pinnacle of their powers, but "Liberation" still has more than enough going for it to merit mass swooning. [...]
+Johnny Cigarettes of NME wrote, "This single will witness few embarrassing tongue cavortings around youth club discos, because apart from a particularly divine chord change in the bridge, this is simply too laid-back and Sunday afternoon snooze-ish to reach the intended heart strings.
+The tune's hardly a gasser either."
+Mark Sutherland from Smash Hits also gave it four out of five, writing, "This is not the Pettoes at the absolute pinnacle of their powers, but 'Liberation' still has more than enough going for it to merit mass swooning. [...]
 This is a touchingly tender tinkle through an achingly sad song, with Neil's vocals at their very wispiest, so may I suggest a smart top hat and tails, in day-glo lilac with matching feather dusters.
 The song's absolutely marvellous, by the way."
 Jonathan Bernstein from Spin remarked its "sigh of surrender".

 Music video

-The accompanying music video for the song, directed by Howard Greenhalgh, is almost entirely CG, an early example of exclusively CG output.
+The music video for "Liberation", directed by British director Howard Greenhalgh, is almost entirely CG, an early example of exclusively CG output.
 The only live-action footage the video features is Neil Tennant's face, seen singing on gold circles.
-Other features in the video are reminiscent of the duo, including several disembodied heads wearing tall pointy caps (like those seen in the video for "Can You Forgive Her?") and animated versions of the object on the cover, a 3D rendering of Neil and Chris's silhouettes.
+Other features in the video are reminiscent of the duo, including several disembodied heads and figures all wearing tall pointy caps (like those seen in the video for "Can You Forgive Her?") and animated versions of the 3D renderings of the duo's silhouettes that were also used on the single covers.
 The video was used as part of CyberWorld, an early 3D cinema demonstration, on IMAX screens across the UK and elsewhere in 2000 and 2001.